 1.Reach out to an artist you admire.

 A couple of years ago, I stopped into an exhibition of ceramic works by emerging 92-year-old artist Stanley Rosen.
 To make a long story short, his small-scale sculptures had a profound impact on my own, and, when it came time for me to write my art history thesis, I decided to focus it on him.
 In February, I visited Stanley and his wive Jane at their home in Vermont to interview Stanley about his philosophy of art and his experiences working at Bennington College in the 1960s and ’70s.
-After long weekend of leisurely breakfasts, many hours of listening to Stanley, one major snowstorm and an unplanned overnight stay at their place, my partner and I decided to plan another visit to Vermont for later this year — this time just to hang out.
+After long weekend of leisurely breakfasts, hours of listening, one major snowstorm and an unplanned overnight stay at their place, my partner and I decided to plan another visit to Vermont for later this year — this time just to hang out.

 Deborah Yanagisawa, one of our career counselors, emphasizes the the importance of taking an interest in other artists’ work as an alternative to self-promotion.
 When talking with her recently, she suggested that in order to gain attention, you are better off connecting with others through a genuine interest in their work and ideas than to make it “all about you.”